 People love Halloween because it’s a time to think out of the norm and go beyond our every day “costumes” and routines.
-Do not let the idea of ghouls and goblins deter you from creating a wedding that delights and enchants everyone.
-A fall inspired Halloween wedding can add just the right amount spook to the day as the bride and groom say, “I boo – I mean I do!”
+Do not let the idea of ghouls and goblins deter you from creating a wedding design and style that delights and enchants everyone.
+A fall inspired Halloween wedding can add just the right amount spook to the day as the couple say, “I boo – I mean I do!”

 This is a guest post from Christine Bochniak.
 Christine resides in Galena, IL where she works as an Author Account Manager for Kendall Hunt Publishing.
 She also works as a wedding coordinator part-time for her own business Rise Events Planning.